martinsikwueze/hls.py/README.md

     * **Linux**: Download from [John Van Sickle’s FFmpeg Builds](https://johnvansickle.com/ffmpeg/).

 ## Usage
-* Place input.mkv and hls.py in the same directory
+* Place a video file and hls.py in the same directory

 * Run hls.py with the following command:
 ```sh